(Note: for Panelbase terms and conditions, please click here.)

 9. DRG is reliant upon the Client to provide all relevant information, related to the Project and keep DRG informed of any change in circumstances.
 DRG are entitled to regard any information provided by the Client as complete and accurate.
 The Client will supply at their expense, all agreed documents or other materials, and all necessary data or other information relating to the Project (and ensure the accuracy of the same), within sufficient time to enable DRG to carry out the Project in accordance with the proposal.

 10. DRG observes the Code of Practice of the Market Research Society (“the Code”), which is deemed to be included in these terms.
 A copy of the Code can be made available to the Client upon request.
 In circumstances where the Code of Practice and these terms and conditions conflict, the terms and conditions shall prevail.

-11. In providing the research services and the Project, DRG will comply with the Data Protection Act 1998 (“the Act”) and any other relevant secondary legislation.
+11. In providing the research services and the Project, DRG will comply with the Data Protection Act 2018 (“the Act”) and any other relevant secondary legislation.
 DRG gains respondents’ permission to use recording of data for research purposes only, not for use in external promotions or in the public domain.
+For full details about DRG’s Privacy Statement please click here.
 The identity of personal records and data pertaining to persons who take part in projects are confidential information and will not be revealed to clients or any third party.
 As the Data Controller, DRG will respond to any written Subject Access Requests (SARs) in accordance with the Act.

 12. Except in respect of death or personal injury, DRG shall not be liable to the Client by reason of any representation (unless fraudulent), or any term (express or implied) of the Contract for any loss of profit or any indirect, special or consequential loss, damage, costs, expenses or other claims which arise out of or in connection with the Contract or the use of the results of the Project by the Client.